The Super Mario Games Series | Mario Kart - the Video Game Series

 Hailed as one of the best videogames ever, Super Mario World debuted alongside the Super Nintendo (SNES).
 Upon setting out to rescue the princess once again, Mario and Luigi stumble across a strange egg from which hatches a green dinosaur-like creature - Yoshi.
 He tells the brothers that the Koopa Kids have captured its friends, the other Yoshis.
 And so, with a new friend to ride on, the Mario Brothers journey through Dinosaur Land to find Princess Toadstool and to thoroughly beat the tar out of Bowser.

 All power-ups that were introduced in the previous game were completely left out of Super Mario World and one new one made its debut: the cape feather.
 When wearing the cape, Mario is able to spin jump and fly.
 But the much more important addition to the game is Yoshi.
-When riding a Yoshi of the right colour, Mario and Luigi can use their abilities such as spit fire, pound the ground, or even fly.
+When riding a Yoshi of the right colour, Mario and Luigi can use the creature's abilities such as spitting fire, pounding the ground, or even flying.
 Mounting a Yoshi even changes the music of the game, adding 'galloping' Congo drums.

 New Super Mario Bros.